Uluru / Ayers Rock is one of the world’s natural wonders, and it’s hard to find anyone who’s been disappointed by it.

-Uluru be closed to climbing from 26 October 2019.
+Uluru will be closed to climbing from 26 October 2019

 * There are a few Sensitive Sites around Uluru where it is requested that you don’t take photos.
 It was sad to see so many people ignoring this request, especially considering the amount of it you could freely photograph.
 Please don’t be “that person”

 You MUST include The Olgas on your itinerary

 Your 3 Day Park Pass also includes Kata Tjuta (also known as The Olgas).